ealbrechtsen/assignment-advanced-csharp-prosa-2025/README.md

 # Customer - Assignment

-This repository contains the approved solution for the **"ProsaOpg"** assignment submitted as part of the **"Advanced C#"** course offered by PROSA in Spring 2025.
+This repository contains the approved solution for the **"ProsaOpg"** assignment submitted as part of the **"C# Advanced"** course offered by PROSA in Spring 2025.
 The project demonstrates layered architecture, test-driven development, and REST API fundamentals, developed as part of a six-hour course led by Michell Cronberg.

 ## Course Overview
 The course focused on modern software architecture and development practices in C#, including: